Updated August 2022

 |Interest on EE/I bonds redeemed for qualified higher education expenses||Workers’ compensation and similar payments|

 Is income subtracted from workers’ paychecks as a pre-tax deduction counted in MAGI?

 Does MAGI count any income sources that are not taxed?

 Yes.
 Some forms of income that are non-taxable or only partially taxable are included in MAGI and affect financial eligibility for premium tax credits and Medicaid.
 Specifically:

 Whose income is included in household income?

 Is a tax dependent’s income ever included in household income?

 What time frame is used to determine household income?

 Financial eligibility for the premium tax credit and Medicaid is based on income for a specified “budget period.”
 For the premium tax credit, the budget period is the calendar year during which the advance premium tax credit is received.
 When determining eligibility for an advance premium tax credit, the applicant projects their household income for the entire calendar year.

 How does MAGI differ from Medicaid’s former rules for counting household income?

 The MAGI methodology for calculating income differs significantly from previous Medicaid rules.
 Some income that Medicaid used to consider part of household income is no longer counted, such as child support received, veterans’ benefits, workers’ compensation, gifts and inheritances, and Temporary Assistance for Needy Families (TANF) and SSI payments.
-Table 2 summarizes the differences between the former Medicaid rules and the new MAGI rules.
+Table 2 summarizes the differences between the former Medicaid rules and the current MAGI rules.

 In addition, states can no longer impose asset or resource limits, and various income disregards have been replaced by a standard disregard equal to 5 percent of the poverty line.
-There are also changes to who is included in a household and, therefore, whose income is counted.
+There are also differences in who is included in a household and, therefore, whose income is counted.

 Differences in Counting Income Sources Between Former Medicaid Rules and MAGI Medicaid Rules